yellowchimney/yellowchimney/README.md

 I've taken a couple of courses with Code First Girls in Python and SQL and completed an intense Northcoders BootCamp.

-🍰 I’m currently working on AdventOfCode repo, getting into Christmas cheer
+🍰 I’m currently working on under-the-clouds repo, a project I started with a couple of friends

 🍫 Studying hard for my first AWS certification exam